BRILLIANT GREEN AGAR

 |B||18-24hr||35°C||Aerobic||Partial to complete inhibition; small yellow to yellow-green colonies|

 User Quality Control

-Brilliant Green Agar should appear slightly opalescent, and brownish-orange in color.
+Brilliant Green Agar should appear slightly opalescent, and orange- to green-brown in color.

 1. Anderson, N.L., et al. Cumitech 3B; Quality Systems in the Clinical Microbiology Laboratory, Coordinating ed., A.S.
 Weissfeld.
 American Society for Microbiology, Washington, D.C.